multis/MULTISig/README.md

 A fork of gnosis multisigs to support the Gas Station Network (GSN)

 # Description
-In order to get an overview of the work being done here, please read this [todo: link to medium blog post about gasless]
+In order to get an overview of the work being done here, please read this: https://medium.com/multis/gasless-multisig-1effc4700aad?source=friends_link&sk=951b729605095bc70a24593c8bb083dc

 # Documentation
 The code is split in three parts: